wobinb/Xero-Postman-OAuth2/README.md

 `offline_access accounting.transactions`

-In addition, to make a test call we would also suggest adding:
+In addition, to make further test calls we would also suggest adding:

 `openid profile email accounting.contacts accounting.settings`